 Order for disposal of infringing copy or illicit recording.

-- 137. (1) An application may be made to the High Court for - an order that an infringing copy or article delivered (a) up in pursuance of an order under sections 33 and 48 shall be - forfeited to the copyright owner; or (i) - destroyed or otherwise dealt with as the court (ii) may direct; - an order that an illicit recording of a performance (b) delivered up in pursuance of an order under section 133 or 135 shall be - forfeited to such person having performer's (i) rights or recording rights in relation to the performance as the court may direct; or - destroyed or otherwise dealt with as the court (ii) thinks fit: or - a decision that no order under paragraph (a) or (b) (c) should he made. - (2) In considering what order (if any) should be made, the court shall have regard to all the circumstances of the case and, in particular - where the Infringementrelates to copyright in a work, (a) whether other remedies available in an action for infringement of copyright would be adequate to compensate the copyright owner and to protect his interest: - where the infringement relates to rights conferred (b) under Part IX, whether other remedies available in an action for infringement of those rights would be adequate to compensate the person or persons entitled to the rights and to protect their interests. - (3) Provision shall be made by regulations as to the service of notice on persons having an interest in the infringing copy or other articles or the illicit recording, as the case may be, and any such person is entitled-
+137.-(1) An application may be made to the court for-

+- (a) an order that an infringing copy or article delivered up in pursuance of an order under sections 33 and 48 shall be- - (i) forfeited to the copyright owner; or - (ii) destroyed or otherwise dealt with as the court may direct; - (b) an order that an illicit recording of a performance delivered up in pursuance of an order under section 133 or 135 shall be- - (i) forfeited to such person having performers' rights or recording right in relation to the performance as the court may direct; or - (ii) destroyed or otherwise dealt with as the court thinks fit; or

+- (c) a decision that no order under paragraph (a) or (b) should be made. - (2) In considering what order (if any) should be made, the court shall have regard to all the circumstances of the case and, in particular- - (a) where the infringement relates to copyright in a work, whether other remedies available in an action for infringement of copyright would be adequate to compensate the copyright owner and to protect his interest; - (b) where the infringement relates to rights conferred under Part IX, whether other remedies available in an action for infringement of those rights would be adequate to compensate the person or persons entitled to the rights and to protect their interests. - (3) Provision shall be made by regulations as to the service of notice on persons having an interest in the infringing copy or other articles or the illicit recording, as the case may be, and any such person is entitled- - (a) to appear in proceedings for an order under this section, whether or not he was served with notice; and - (b) to appeal against any order made, whether or not he appeared, and an order shall not take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal is duly given, until the final determination or abandonment of the proceedings on the appeal.

-- (a) to appear in proceedings for an order under this section whether or not he was served with notice; and - (b) to appeal against any order made, whether or not he appeared, and an order shall not take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal is duly given, until the final determination or abandonment of the proceedings on the appeal. - (4) Where there is more than one person interested in an infringing copy or other article, or as the case may be, an illicit recording, the court shall make such order as it thinks just and may, in particular, direct that such copy, article or recording be sold, or otherwise dealt with, and the proceeds divided. - (5) If the court decides that no order should be made under this section, the person in whose possession, custody or control the copy or article or, as the case may be, the recording was before being delivered up or seized is entitled to its return. - (6) References in this section to a person having an interest in a copy or other article or a recording include any person in whose favour an order could be made in respect of the copy, article or, as the case may be, recording under this section. - 138.
-(1) An application for an order under section 33 or 133 may not be made after the end of the period of six years from the date on which the infringing copy or article or, as the case may be, the illicit recording in question was made, subject to the following provisions.
+(4) Where there is more than one person interested in an infringing copy or other article, or as the case may be, an illicit recording, the court shall make such order as it thinks just and may, in particular, direct that such copy, article or recording be sold, or otherwise dealt with, and the proceeds divided.

+- (5) If the court decides that no order should be made under this section, the person in whose possession, custody or control the copy or article or, as the case may be, the recording was before being delivered up or seized is entitled to its return. - (6) References in this section to a person having an interest in a copy or other article or a recording include any person in whose favour an order could be made in respect of the copy, article or, as the case may be, recording under this section.

+Period

+after which

+remedy

+or delivery

-Per od after which delivery up not available.
+up not

+available.